Blogs > Health > How to Prevent Greasy Pillow Stains from Bald Heads

 Cozy House Luxury Bamboo Zippered Pillow Protector

-The Cozy House Bamboo Pillow Protector costs only $21.95 for a set of 2 pillow protectors
+The Cosy House Bamboo Pillow Protector costs only $21.95 for a set of 2 pillow protectors

 The Bottom Line

-Male pattern baldness may come with its fair share of greasy pillowcases, but applying the hacks, we shared can help you conquer your oily foe!
+Male pattern baldness may come with its fair share of greasy bald head problems, but applying the hacks we shared can help you conquer your oily foe!

 Washing regularly, using clever hacks, and investing in pillow protectors can help you keep your bedding looking and smelling fresh all the time.